United Way of Coastal and Western Connecticut Inc

 Priority Areas

-Financial Stability: Programs helping ALICE households achieve economic security, including rent/mortgage assistance, utility assistance, deposit assistance, and financial education
+Financial Stability: Programmes helping ALICE households achieve economic security, including rent/mortgage assistance, utility assistance, deposit assistance, and financial education

-Education and Childcare: Early childhood education, childcare services, after-school activities, and educational programs
+Education and Childcare: Early childhood education, childcare services, after-school activities, and educational programmes

-Health and Wellness: Healthcare programs, mental health services, food pantries, emergency feeding providers, and health promotion initiatives
+Health and Wellness: Healthcare programmes, mental health services, food pantries, emergency feeding providers, and health promotion initiatives

 Housing/Shelter: Safe and affordable housing access and retention, shelter services, and homelessness prevention

-Community Building: Civic engagement, grassroots organizing, and community-building initiatives that support ALICE households
+Community Building: Civic engagement, grassroots organising, and community-building initiatives that support ALICE households

 What They Don't Fund

-Specific exclusions are not detailed in available materials, but eligible organizations must:
+Specific exclusions are not detailed in available materials, but eligible organisations must:

 - Serve communities within Greater Bridgeport, Greater Danbury, Greater Norwalk, Southern Litchfield County, or Stamford